Magic: The Gathering

 January 29, 2025

 This games was, and still is, the best card collection game, with map exploration, progression.
-I realy have the words to descrive the moments playing this game.
+I realy dont have the words to descrive the moments playing this game.
 Back then this was also a great way to test decks before building them to play with your friends.
 Nowdays you have a brand new MTG game, with better graphics and cards, but, nowere near the experience of the campaing of this game.

 Those of us that got into M:TG after 1995 never got to experience the sensation of getting a Black Lotus in a pack.
 This game is the next closest thing.
 Defeating a dungeon which had a Lotus or Mox or Time Walk almost felt like opening a pack.